bdemers/picocli-module-info-problem/README.md

 When I include a module-info.java, I get two different errors depending on how I configure the annotation processing:

-Add picocli-codegen as a dependency, i.e.:
+## Add picocli-codegen as a dependency

 ```xml
 <dependency>